tbusser/advent-of-code/2018/07/README.md

 ### Optimal solution

-Based on feedback from ChatGTP there were several things I could to do optimize my solution.
+Based on feedback from ChatGPT there were several things I could do to optimize my solution.
 These were the biggest changes needed to make it more efficient:

 - Regex was more complex than needed; the from/to nodes are always in the same position.
 - Graph + priority queue overkill → switching to maps + arrays almost halved runtime.